26. Light

 Infrared

 Thermal cameras have a sensor that collects infrared radiation rather than visible light.
 This allows us to use IR for night vision, thermal imaging, and many other applications.
-For example, satellite imagery of cloud coverage is used as weather observations that aid in forecasting.
+For example, satellite imagery of cloud coverage is used for weather observations that aid in forecasting.
 After sunset and before sunrise, visible satellite images cannot record any meaningful weather data.
 However, IR satellites can take images corresponding to the heat reflected from the planet’s surface, which correlates to cloud coverage.
 (As long as there is no extensive snow cover on the ground, the Earth’s surface tends to have a much higher temperature than the temperature of clouds.
-Therefore, the presence of cool areas in an IR photograph typically corresponds to areas of cloud coverage.)
+Therefore, the cool areas in an IR photograph typically correspond to areas of cloud coverage.)

 Figure 26.5 shows a visual satellite image taken just after sunset in Illinois on October 11, 2018.
 The entire east coast and most of the Midwest is dark, due to the fact that there was no light present to create an image.
 While there is evidence of a large storm (Tropical Storm Sergio) near the Baja California Peninsula, and sporadic cloud coverage over the western portion of the United States, no other evidence of storms is present.